 My dataset contains a list of approximately 1,000 homes for sale in the Sacramento area.
 To help my client narrow down this list to homes they are interested in, we can apply buffers around park boundary data.
 In the image below, you can see the homes for sale (blue points) and the parks (red boundaries).

-My client is interested in looking at homes within 250 meters of a golf course or open space.
-We can apply a filter to limit our park boundary data by type.
+My client is interested in looking at homes within 250 meters of a golf course.
+We can first apply a filter to limit our park boundary data by golf courses.

 Fill out the options on this screen to enable the buffer: